ltzmax/maxcogs/README.md

 <td>Sending random nekos images.
 This is for you weebs.
 Powered with help of nekos.best api.</td>
 </tr>
 <td>embeduptime</td>
-<td>This will reply with your uptime of your bot, this is in embed instead.</td>
+<td>This will reply with your uptime of your bot, this is an embed version.</td>
 </tr>
 <td>veryfun</td>
 <td>Just anyother fun roleplay cog where alot of those commands are.
 Powered with help of nekos.best api.</td>